Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Experimental Setup Results

 After calculating \(\alpha_{k}^{c}\), we perform a weighted combination of the activation maps and follow it by a ReLU.
 Without it, the class activation map highlights more than required and achieves low localization performance.

 Subsequently, we superimpose the activation map (heatmap) with the original image to coarsely visualize which region of the face each sub-network of our proposed ensemble focuses on while performing FER.
-We use a 5-model ensemble for both the baseline and full transfer learning network to ensure a fair comparison with our part-based ensemble.
-Thus, the final heatmap of baseline and full transfer learning network (as shown in Fig. \ref{fig:gradcam}) results from the union of 5 heatmaps.
+As we use a 5-model ensemble for the FTL and Baseline networks, their final heatmaps (as shown in Fig. \ref{fig:gradcam}) are the result of the union of 5 heatmaps.
 Subsequently, the final heatmap is superimposed on the image to get the overlap map.